-What is chroma key?
+What is a chroma key?

-Here are the steps to film a green screen video
+How to film a green screen video

 3. Make sure the subject of your green screen video is at least 3 feet away from the green screen background.
 The third light must light the subject in a way it doesn’t cast shadows on the background.